sivarajankumar/web-invoice/readme.txt

 = 2.0.15 =

 * Fixed issue 46: Ques: What url do I give Paypal to restart IPN?
+* Fixed issue 48: PHP error for DOMPDF - Web Invoice does not send

 = 2.0.14 =